Why do I need a Will?

 How much does a Will cost?

 At JWALS, we offer a range of different ways to make a Will.
 The cost of each Will depends on the Will writing service you choose and what your individual circumstances are.
-As a rule of thumb, a Home Visit Will writing service should cost around £150 for a single Will.
+As a rule of thumb, a Home Visit Will writing service should cost from £105 per Will.
+Our Instant DIY Will Online service starts from £49.50 per Will.

 What about the cheaper high-street Will Writing services?